 How do you STAND UP for what you believe in?

 Brighter Ignited is an illuminated and travelling art exhibit that actively encourages people to engage, connect, and play.
-Designed by artist Tova Speter and built by craftsman Manny Hutter, this super-sized interactive light display is touring Greater Boston throughout December 2022 with extra tour dates in January and February 2023, featuring illuminated artwork by hundreds of participants from various local communities.
+Designed by artist Tova Speter and built by craftsman Manny Hutter, this super-sized interactive light display has been touring Greater Boston since December 2022 featuring illuminated artwork by hundreds of participants from various local communities.

 BRIGHTER IGNITED IN ACTION